Newborn Screenings: What You Need to Know

 DMG CRS has over 25 pediatric medical specialties onsite.

-We also have lab and x-ray in the building in case it is determined that the child needs those services as well.
+We also have lab and X-ray in the building in case it is determined that the child needs those services as well.
 Our Child Life Specialists are great at making those experiences easier on the child.
 And for those patients where distance is an issue, we offer telemedicine and outreach clinics in San Carlos, Show Low, Globe, Whiteriver and Prescott Valley.

 Once the CAC appointment is done, a packet of information is given to take home, which includes the child’s plan of care, a copy of all referrals made, a list of scheduled appointments and direct phone numbers for any follow-up questions or concerns.
 Our goal is for the family to walk away from the appointment confident in DMG CRS’s ability to provide the best comprehensive healthcare for their child with special needs and that no stone was left unturned.